HongtaoZhu23/PINN/README.md

 # PINN4Bioprocess
-This code is for our paper: [Physics-Constrained Latent States Reconciliation PINN Framework for Complex Bio-process Soft Sensing Problems]
+This code is for our paper: [Physics-informed Neural Network based Online Soft Sensing for Complex Industrial Transient Bioprocesses]

 ![https://github.com/HongtaoZhu23/PINN/blob/main/Bioprocess.png](https://github.com/HongtaoZhu23/PINN/blob/main/Bioprocess.png)
 ![https://github.com/HongtaoZhu23/PINN/blob/main/Results.png](https://github.com/HongtaoZhu23/PINN/blob/main/Results.png)

-Accurate online predicting of key quality indicators in bioprocesses is critical for operation safety and optimal control.
-However, many bioprocesses are often transient in nature and have complex kinetics, resulting in significant challenges for developing online monitoring models.
-Data-driven models exhibit poor generalizability due to delays in data transmission and existing of unmeasurable crucial state variables, while physics-based models are often hard to be well-calibrated for an industrial process due to data availability and batch variations in reaction materials and operating conditions.
-The Physics-Informed Neural Network (PINN) endeavors to overcome the above challenges, but usually requires well-established mechanistic models, and meets challenges facing drifting model parameters and unmeasurable latent variables.
-To address these limitations, this study proposes an innovative PINN framework that leverages the kinetics models of parameter drifting issue with limited measured data for real-time estimating latent variables for soft sensing.
+Accurate online prediction of key quality indicators is critical for bioprocess safety and optimization, yet remains challenging due to complex, transient kinetics and limited measurability.
+While Physics-Informed Neural Network (PINN) aims to integrate data and mechanics, they usually depend on well-defined models and face issues like parameter drift and unmeasured latent variables.
+To address these limitations, this study proposes an innovative PINN framework that leverages the kinetics models of parameter drifting issue with limited measured data for real-time estimating latent variables with extrapolation capabilities for soft sensing.
 The proposed approach is thoroughly tested across an industrial penicillin fermentation study (cross-strain/cross-process extrapolation), theoretic simulation experiments, and three representative chemical reaction cases.
-It is found the proposed modeling framework has excellent extrapolation capabilities and the accuracy of the estimated latent variables is empirically bounded by the accuracy of the physical model parameters, demonstrating a high-precision, strongly generalizable modeling paradigm for complex biochemical processes.
+It is found the proposed modeling framework has excellent extrapolation capabilities, successfully predicting the behavior of unseen microbial strains and untested process configurations while maintaining robustness under industrial noise and parameter variability.
+Furthermore, the accuracy of the estimated latent variables is empirically bounded by the accuracy of the physical model parameters, demonstrating a high-precision, strongly generalizable modeling paradigm for complex biochemical processes.